 What's A Dive Roll?
-What's the difference between a Stand Up and Floorless Coaster?
-When reading traditional Theme Park Websites, the writer will sometimes use different words and terms that you may be unfamiliar with.
-Below, in plain English, are the definition to those confusing terms!
+What's the difference between a Stand Up coaster and a Floorless coaster?
+On traditional Theme Park News Websites, the writer will sometimes use words and phrases that you may be unfamiliar with.
+Below, in plain English, are definitions to some of these terms!

-The "classic" coaster where riders sit down in coaster car
+The "classic" coaster where riders are seated in coaster car.

-A type of coaster where riders are seated like a regular inverted coaster, and then hoisted to a 90 degree angle and hung below the track facing down in a "flying" position.
+A type of coaster where riders are seated like a regular inverted coaster, and then are rotated and hung from the track face down in a "flying" position.

-A type of coaster where the rider's cars spin 360 degrees
+A type of coaster where the rider's car spins on a 360 degree axis.

-The modern element where riders go upside down in a loop
+A classic element where riders go upside down in a full 360 degree loop.

 Zero G Roll

-An element where the track flips riders 360 degrees with "Zero G's"
+An element where the track twists riders 360 degrees with "Zero G's".

 An element, also known as a "flat spin", where riders go upside down.
-Think of it as a regular vertical loop with the beginning and ending points spread out vertically.
+Think of it as a regular vertical loop with the beginning and ending points separated out in a vertical straight line.

-An element that appears as a traditional vertical loop, but twists 90 degrees upright so you never are fully upside-down.
+An element that appears as a traditional vertical loop, but twists 90 degrees upright so riders are never fully upside-down.

-Found on Wing Coasters, riders are turned 180 degrees to fully inverted, and are upside-down as the coaster makes a "C" shaped drop down the first drop.
+Found on Wing Coasters, riders are turned 180 degrees to a fully inverted position and are suspended upside-down as the coaster track forms a "C" shaped drop.